CyberAnalystMH/Homelab_Overview/README.md

 **Next Steps:**
 - Purchase 3 small Workstations for a Kubernetes Cluster that must be deployed via Ansible with a fully written out playbook.
 - Purchase another Workstation, install NIC card on it to replace current router.
-- Purchase a Server Rack
+- Purchase a Server Rack.
 - 3D print a customized Name Plate for the server. ✅
-- Buy several Fans to direct heat outside the closet (yes this is server is in a large closet at home)
+- Buy several Fans to direct heat outside the closet (yes this is server is in a large closet at home).
 - Purchase 1 more Blade Server with similar spec as a fully online backup for all services and data. ✅
 - Use another Blade Server for future Cybersecurity projects.
 - Add all hardware as a Node to the main Proxmox Server. ✅